quicwg/base-drafts/draft-ietf-quic-qcram.md

 {: title="Insert Header Field -- Indexed Name"}

-### Insert Without Reference
+### Insert Without Name Reference

-An addition to the header table where both the header field name and the header field value are represented as string literals (see {{primitives}}) starts with the '00' two-bit pattern.
+An addition to the header table where both the header field name and the header field value are represented as string literals (see {{primitives}}) starts with the '01' two-bit pattern.

 The name is represented as a 6-bit prefix string literal, while the value is represented as an 8-bit prefix string literal.